 The Senior Leaders Pathway (SLP) offers an opportunity for experienced HR practitioners and senior executives to lead the way for the profession by becoming certified.

-Currently, anyone can hang up their shingle and practice HR.
+Currently, anyone can hang up their shingle and practise HR.
 Senior leaders who have attained certification say they undertook certification to redefine the HR profession - raising the bar for the profession, establishing HR standards and leading the way for practitioners coming behind them.

-Research tells us that human capital is the number one issue for CEOs, yet the HR function is ranked as the 7th most important function in business.
+Research tells us that human capital is the number one issue for CEOs, yet the HR function is ranked as the seventh most important function in business.
 HR certification in the workplace is a differentiator, as not all HR professionals are created equal.

 The Senior Leaders Pathway process recognises the wealth of experience senior leaders have, and acknowledges their HR skills, knowledge and behaviours in implementing organisational change.
-To demonstrate their HR capability, senior HR leaders submit a case study of an HR initiative they have implemented in the last five years, and demonstrate how it has impacted the business.
+To demonstrate their HR capability, senior HR leaders submit a case study of an HR initiative they have implemented in the past five years, and demonstrate how it has impacted on the business.
 Following this there is an interview with the National Certification Council.

 Find out why a highly qualified and experienced general manager of a mining company chose to undertake the Senior Leaders Pathway.
 Read more

 Donna Benjamin FCPHR, Founder and Manager of Holistic Human Resources Consultancy

 "I consider it important to lead by example, so it would be hard to explain to anyone else in HR why they should do certification if I didn’t."

 Carmel McGregor FCPHR, Adjunct Professor, University of Canberra

 "The certification team provided a clear pathway with excellent guidance notes and templates to complete the case study."